joeraut/latex2image-web/README.md

 ## Security

-LaTeX is powerful, with the reading and writing external files and executing commands possible.
-It was decided a new isolated Docker container be launched for every conversion.
+LaTeX is powerful, with the reading and writing of external files and execution of terminal commands possible.
+It was decided that a new isolated Docker container be launched for every conversion.

 The container is only able to access the local `temp/<id>/` directory and has no network access.